 Now social scientists may frown upon the idea of essentialising Islam.
 Yet the above portrayal of the faith, as depicted by Ja‘far, does precisely that.

-No doubt, ‘aqidah does comes first, but with societal responsibilities and ethical living; followed by other personal obligations.
-But those whose focus is exclusively on dogma and ‘aqidah tend to lose sight of Islam’s social vision.
-‘They become,’ as Dr ‘Umar Abd-Allah so deftly observes, ‘the victims of an atomistic, one-dimensional mindset that is virtually incapable of critical consciousness and social awareness.’5 As such, he writes, such people have ‘minimal incentive to participate in their community’s preservation and growth, much less the concerns of the world beyond them.’5 Hence, devoid of its ethical and social dimensions, ‘aqidah comes first is only likely to foster a cold, hostile, selfish, puritanical Islam, stripped of its beauty, depth, compassion and brilliance.
+No doubt, ‘aqidah surely does come first, but with societal responsibilities and ethical living; followed by other personal obligations.
+But those whose focus is exclusively on dogma or ‘aqidah tend to lose sight of Islam’s social vision.
+‘They become,’ as Dr ‘Umar Abd-Allah so deftly observes, ‘the victims of an atomistic, one-dimensional mindset that is virtually incapable of critical consciousness and social awareness.’5 As such, he feels, such people tend to have ‘minimal incentive to participate in their community’s preservation and growth, much less the concerns of the world beyond them.’5 Hence, devoid of its ethical and social dimensions, ‘aqidah comes first is only likely to foster a cold, hostile, selfish, puritanical Islam, stripped of its beauty, depth, compassion and brilliance.
 And we seek God’s protection from that.

 1. Al-Bukhari, Sahih, no.4993.